alex-s168/website/pages/compiler-pattern-matching.typ

   that transpiles to pattern matching / rewrite dialect operations.

   The advantage of this over just having a rewrite dialect is that it makes patterns even more readable (and maintainable!)
 ]

 #section[
+  == egg
+  Some people might say: "bUt Im JuSt GoInG tO uSe EgG, i DoNt NeEd A pAtTeRn MaTcHiNg DiAlEcT" (specifically #spoiler[otesunki] said something like that)

+  #flink("https://egraphs-good.github.io/")[egg] is a IR pattern matching and transformation library
+  that uses #inline-block(flink("https://en.wikipedia.org/wiki/E-graph")[E-Graphs]) to magically solves (almost) all problems regarding IR pattern matching.

+  Even though egg solves most problems, I still recommend using a pattern matching dialect, especially in multi-level compilers, to be more flexible, and have more future-proof pattern matching, if for example there suddenly is a better alternative to egg, or you decide that you want to match some complex patterns manually.
+]

+#section[
+  A problem with using egg in combination with pattern matching dialects is that it might be harder to write the code to convert the pattern matching dialect to egg patterns.

+  Additionally, some more complex transformations (not the matches) can't always be directly converted to egg transformations (depending on the feature set provided by the transformation dialect), but that can be solved by using a custom ```rust egg::Applier``` ]

+#section[